neouyghur/fonts-for-uyghur-arabic-script/README.md

 # fonts-for-uyghur-arabic-script
-collection of fonts for Uyghur arabic script
+This is a collection of fonts for Uyghur arabic script.

 # UKIJ Fonts
+For more details and copyright information of UKIJ fonts.
+Please visit http://www.ukij.org/ug/fontlar/ (Note it is in Uyghur.)

 | | | | |
 | ------------- | ------------- | ------------- | ------------- |
 |UKIJ3D.ttf|UKIJInichke.ttf|UKIJ_MacEkran.ttf|UKIJTeng-b.ttf|